A Welcoming Hub for Iraqi Culture and Community

 Book Signing by Wael Al-Murayeb

-The Iraqi Canadian Society was proud to host a special cultural event celebrating the launch of the newest novel by esteemed Iraqi artist and author Wael Al-Murayeb, published by the Iraqi Writers Union.
+The Iraqi Canadian Society was proud to host a special cultural event celebrating the launch of the latest novel by esteemed Iraqi artist and author Wael Al-Murayeb, published by the Iraqi Writers Union.
+Held at our Inanna venue in Mississauga, the book signing welcomed community members, literature lovers, and supporters of Iraqi art and culture.

-Events like this are part of our mission to uplift and honor Iraqi creativity in Canada, and we are grateful to all who joined us to support this inspiring occasion.
+Guests had the opportunity to meet the author, learn about his creative journey, and engage in a lively afternoon celebrating literature, identity, and expression.
+Events like this are part of our mission to uplift and honor Iraqi creativity in Canada.
+We are deeply grateful to all who joined us to support this inspiring occasion.

 Civic Engagement Town Hall with Councillor Stephen Dasko